JSchenk8/project-2/README.md

 Getting this part to work was one of the first real challenges we had.
 It took a couple of hours and much scouring of the React-Router documentation, but we got there in the end!

-To decorate the page we used an fetch request to grab 12 movie posters from the Movie DB API and had them in the background.
+To decorate the page we used a fetch request to grab 12 movie posters from the Movie DB API and had them in the background.
 Everytime the page reloads another set of 12 will be selected, keeping it looking fresh!

 The code looked like this: